ZS/powergrid/README.md

   - View the source code (HTML and CSS) of the built Grid from "View Source" option on the configuration panel and you can also copy it.

 ### Test
-  - Open in browser test/index.html.
+  - Run command `npm test` on terminal.

 ### Issues and bug reporting
 Please feel free to add a bug / feature request / suggestions to the [issue tracker](https://github.com/ZS/powergrid/issues).